liyuanzhe-cn/react-simple-pages/README.md

-# JOAQUIM BARRETO
+# LYZ - REACT

-This project is the personal website of Joaquim Barreto
+This project is the personal website of LYZ

 ## Technologies